 AccuClean Advanced delivers industry-leading speed and sensitivity for determining the cleanliness of food contact surfaces and equipment through residual protein detection.
 AccuClean Advanced is a simple, 10-second visual test that reveals detected protein residue through an easy-to-interpret color change.
 With a detection limit of 10 μg protein per sample, the ATP test provides sensitive, reliable results.

 AccuPoint Advanced Sanitation Verification System measures the ATP collected from food contact surfaces or rinse water samples as an indication of the cleanliness of the surface or purity of the rinse water.
-Approved by the AOAC Research Institute, AccuPoint Advanced was found to perform according to the manufacturer’s documented claims and can be used throughout the global marketplace and within the regulatory arena for ATP testing purposes.
+Approved by the AOAC Research Institute, the AccuPoint Advanced ATP testing solution was found to perform according to the manufacturer’s documented claims and can be used throughout the global marketplace and within the regulatory arena for ATP testing purposes.
 The system works by measuring the light created when ATP reacts with liquid stable enzyme chemical reagents in the system’s unique sampling devices.
 The higher the levels of food residue and microorganisms in a surface or rinse water sample, the more ATP, and the more light produced.